 - Finish smoking.
 Return the wrapped ribs to the smoker and close the lid.
 Continue to smoke for around 1 1/2 to 2 hours.
 Smoke until they reach an internal temperature of around 202 degrees F.

 - Rest, slice and serve.
 Pull your finished ribs out of the smoker and allow them to rest for at least 30 minutes, or up to an hour, before slicing and serving.

 I like to keep these ribs nice and simple with a dry rub and no sauce.
 You can always serve your ribs with some sauce for dipping if you want some extra flavor with your food (My Everything BBQ Sauce is a major winner!).

 How Long to Smoke Beef Back Ribs

-The whole smoking, wrapping, resting process, takes about five and a half hours.
+The whole smoking, wrapping, and resting process, takes about 5 1/2 hours.
 However, I always recommend cooking to temperature and texture instead of just setting a timer.
 The timelines with BBQ are always just loose suggestions to keep you on track with your cooks.
 These ribs could be done in as little as 4 hours or they could take closer to 6, depending on how thick your ribs are, the temperature in your smoker, and other factors.
-Enjoy the process!

 Smoked Beef Back Rib FAQ’s:

-Any time I share a recipe for a low and slow BBQ recipe, I have a few common questions that rise to the surface.
-Hopefully, I cover them all here for you so that your beef rib cook turns out perfect the first time.
+Any time I share a recipe for a low and slow recipe, I have a few common questions that rise to the surface.
+Hopefully, I cover them all here for you so that your beef ribs turn out perfect the first time.
 If you have a question I didn’t answer, leave it in the comments section below!